 \section{Introduction}

-For decades, neuroscientists, mathematicians, and many other scientists tried to make the systems intelligent, and finally, Machine Learning (ML) and Deep Learning (DL) arose.
-The real journey of AI started with symbolic AI and expert systems, which were rule-based and rigid \cite{xiong2024converging}.
-Then ML came for enabling systems to learn patterns from data rather than relying on hard-coded rules \cite{de2025comparative}.
-As data and computational power grew, deep learning emerged, giving rise to powerful models for vision, speech, and more.
+For decades, scientists tried to make the systems intelligent; the real journey of AI started with symbolic AI and expert systems, which were rule-based and rigid \cite{xiong2024converging}.
+Then, Machine Learning (ML) came for enabling systems to learn patterns from data rather than relying on hard-coded rules \cite{de2025comparative}.
+As data and computational power grew, Deep Learning (DL) emerged, giving rise to powerful models for vision, speech, and more.
 That evolution led to large language models (LLMs), which understand and generate human language at scale \cite{naveed2025comprehensive, haenlein2019brief}.
 But now, it is time for a new phase: the age of AI agents.
 These are not just passive models waiting for user prompts; they are proactive and autonomous entities capable of interacting with tools, environments, and other AI agents \cite{luo2025large, park2023generative}.
-Providing secure and structured communication between AI agents is a foundation for what’s next: Artificial General Intelligence (AGI) \cite{kim2024road} and even Artificial Superintelligence (ASI) \cite{kim2024road}, where intelligent agents collaborate seamlessly in real-time environments \cite{ehtesham2025survey}.
-Figure \ref{fig:ai_timeline} shows where we are now and highlights that communication protocols are not just tools for today; they are the logical next step in this evolution.
-In the future, the AGI era will come when AI can reason, learn, and adapt like a human across any task.
-At the ASI age, AI surpasses human intelligence in every meaningful way.
+Providing secure and structured communication between AI agents is a foundation for what’s next: Artificial General Intelligence (AGI) and even Artificial Superintelligence (ASI) \cite{kim2024road}, where intelligent agents collaborate seamlessly in real-time environments \cite{ehtesham2025survey}.